Skip to main content

 • transaction typically includes: Sell and Pay transaction fields.

-• Description: Sent after a refund of the cryptocurrency deposit has been completed.
+• Description: Sent when a refund of the cryptocurrency deposit is being processed for a Sell and Pay transaction.
 This can occur if the transaction was cancelled, failed, or if the deposit was blocked.
-The cryptocurrency is returned to the customer’s refund address.
+The cryptocurrency will be returned to the customer’s refund address.

 Transaction Object Fields for Sell and Pay Events